paldhous/ucb/2015/dataviz/md_raw/class12.md

 #### First steps: draw simple SVG shapes with D3

 To learn the basics of D3, we will first use the library to draw some simple SVG shapes on the `shapes.html` page.
-Open the that file in your text editor (I recommend [Sublime Text](http://www.sublimetext.com/2)), and you should see the following HTML code:
+Open that file in your text editor (I recommend [Sublime Text](http://www.sublimetext.com/2)), and you should see the following HTML code:

 ```CSS
 <!DOCTYPE html>